Items tagged “hip”

 Osteoarthritis of the hip (grading)

-Osteoarthritis of the hip can be graded according to the severity on imaging.
-Classification Plain radiograph grade 0: normal grade 1: possible joint space narrowing and subtle osteophytes grade 2: definite joint space narrowing, defined osteophytes and some sclerosis, especially in the ace...
+Osteoarthritis of the hip can be graded according to its severity.
+Classification Plain radiograph Different grading schemes are described for plain radiographs of the hip: grade 0: normal grade 1: possible joint space narrowing and subtle osteophytes grade 2: definite joint space narrowin...

 Waldenström classification of Perthes disease

-The Waldenström classification of Perthes disease refers to x-ray abnormalities, and represents four temporal phases of the disease.
-These stages have been further subdivided in the modified Elizabethtown classification 2. stage I: early asymmetric femoral epiphyseal size (smaller on the affec...
+The Waldenström classification of Perthes disease refers to x-ray abnormalities and represents four temporal phases of the disease.
+These stages have been further subdivided in the modified Elizabethtown classification 2. stage I: early asymmetric femoral epiphyseal size (smaller on the affect...